colbycheese55/Speak-Easy/README.md

-# Speak Easy
+# SpeakEasy

 ## Description
-Speak Easy serves as a simple and interactive application tailored for decoding slang terms, corporate jargon, and social conventions, offering clear explanations and translations.
+SpeakEasy serves as a simple and interactive application tailored for decoding slang terms, corporate jargon, and social conventions, offering clear explanations and translations.
 Designed with bilingual individuals in mind, it extends its utility to anyone seeking clarity on colloquialisms and demystifying business-specific language.

 ### Installing
 1. Clone this repo to your computer by running `git clone [URL]`